-"Defense of the Fatherland?" -- But by this abstraction, the bourgeoisie understands the defense of its profits and plunder.
-We stand ready to defend the fatherland from foreign capitalists, if we first bind our own hand and foot and hinder them from attacking foreign fatherlands; if the workers and the farmers of our country become its real masters; if the wealth of the country be transferred from the hands of a tiny minority to the hands of the people; if the army becomes a weapon of the exploited instead of the exploiters.
+hinder them from attacking foreign fatherlands; if the workers and the farmers of our country become its real masters; if the wealth of the country be transferred from the hands of a tiny minority to the hands of the people; if the army becomes a weapon of the exploited instead of the exploiters.

-It is necessary to interpret these fundamental ideas by breaking them up into more concrete and partial ones, dependent upon the course of events and the crientation of the thought of the masses.
-In addition, it is necessary to differentiate strictly between the pacifism of the diplomat, professor, journalist and the pacifism of the carpenter, agricultural worker, washer-woman.
+It is necessary to interpret these fundamental ideas by breaking them up into more concrete and partial ones, dependent upon the course of events and the orientation of the thought of the masses.
+In addition, it is necessary to differentiate strictly between the pacifism of the diplomat, professor, journalist and the pacifism of the carpenter, agricultural worker, and charwoman.
 In one case, pacifism is a screen for imperialism; in the other, it is the confused expression of distrust in imperialism.
-When the small farmer or worker speaks about the defense of the fatherland, he means defense of his home, his family and other similar families from invasion, bombs and poisonous gas.
-The capitalist and his journalist underestand by the defense of the fatherland the seizure of colonies and markets, the predatory increase of the "national" share of world income.
+When the small farmer or worker speaks about the defense of the fatherland, he means defense of his home, his families and other similar families from invasion, bombs and poisonous gas.
+The capitalist and his journalist understand by the defense of the fatherland the seizure of colonies and markets, the predatory increase of the "national" share of world income.
 Bourgeois pacifism and patriotism are shot through with deceit.
-But in the pacifism and even patriotism of the oppressed there lies a progressive kernel which it is necessary to grasp in order that the required revolutionary conclusions be drawn.
-We must be able to bring about a hostile collision of these two forms of pacifism and patriotism.
+In the pacifism and even patriotism of the oppressed there are elements which reflect on the one hand a hatred of destructive war and on the other a clinging to what they believe to be their own goodelements which we must know how to seize upon in order to draw the requisite conclusions.